 - Put (lay) a well fitting lid loose on the box with sowing soil.
 Or click on at one side.

 A4) Sowing tip 2: shove drop tray

-You can pick tomato seeds between thumb and index and drop into the mat holes.
-But sowing is also very easy when using a shove drop tray.
+You can use tweezers or pick tomato seeds between thumb and index and drop into the mat holes.
+But sowing is also very easy when using a shove drop tray (shift fall tray).
 This tray is described in tip 33) .

 A5) Sowing tip 3: big margarine box